 Advanced Apprenticeships (Level 3)

-Advanced, or level 3 apprenticeships, are the second tier of modern apprenticeships.
+Advanced, or level 3 apprenticeships, are the second tier.
 An advanced apprenticeship is equivalent of doing two A levels.

 An advanced apprentice will work towards a Level 3 Competence Qualification and a knowledge based certificate.